grafana/business-input/docs/sources/features/llm-app.md

 This text area allows you to use the response that will be received from the LLM App together with OpenAI.
 The result is stored in `context.llmResult`.

-<Image
-  title="Result returned from LLM App for BTC price." src="/img/plugins/business-input/llm-app-message-box.png" />
+{{< figure src="/media/docs/grafana/panels-visualizations/business-input/llm-app-message-box.png" class="border" alt="Result returned from LLM App for BTC price." >}}

 ## Example with BTC price